Deci-AI/super-gradients/documentation/source/welcome.md

 </table>
  </br></br>

-### Quick Start Notebook - Upload your trainer to Deci Platform
+### Quick Start Notebook - Upload your model to Deci Platform

-Get Started with an example of how to upload your trained trainer to Deci Platform for runtime optimization and compilation to your target deployment HW.
+Get Started with an example of how to upload your trained model to Deci Platform for runtime optimization and compilation to your target deployment HW.
 <table class="tfo-notebook-buttons" align="left">
   <tbody>
     <tr>